 The vertical axes in Figures 13(a) and (b) are in log scale.
-Also average time is measured in milliseconds showing that network verification by APT is extremely fast.
+Also average time is measured in milliseconds for both datasets (including provider cone 1) showing that network verification by APT is extremely fast.
 Also the verification time is not very sensitive to the number of tunnels.